Spotty Rain In The Valley, Snow In the Sierra This Week

 Here’s your latest, updated forecast from CBS13:

 There are big changes on the way.
-A winter weather advisory goes into effect at 9 p.m. tonight and goes until 4 a.m.
+A winter weather advisory goes until 4 a.m.
 Friday.
 A series of storms will bring up to .5″ of rain by the end of the week in the Valley and 6″-8″ of snow at the Sierra pass levels.

 - Radar: Live Radar Loop